 Aunt Alberta has a passion for owls and her dream is to open her own 'Owleum', filled with stuffed owls from all over the world.
 Whilst this is a comic idea, its inclusion makes her a little more human and believable, adding to the irony of her final demise.

 Below are some illustrations of villains from some famous children's stories.
 What would you describe as their individual soft spot or weakness?

 Aunts Spiker and Sponge

 The Red Queen

 The Giant

-James and the Giant Peach By Roald Dahl , illustrator Quentin Blake
+By Roald Dahl, illustrator Quentin Blake